MarcusBuer/Fish-Galore-Ark-Tool/README.md

 # :bomb: It is not working, what should I do?
 If the script isn't working or has a bug please let me know what happened by opening an Issue.

+# :clipboard: Methodology to find the letters

+To find the letter unique positions I took screenshots of every letter the game asks, imported them on Krita (opensource image editing software), then colored and cut each letter to a new layer.

+After that I overlaped all the letters and cut the intersection between them.
+The few parts that remained where the unique positions of each letter.

+But 3 of the letters (S, E and C) were totally overlaped (no unique positions).
+I did the same procedure above, but now with only these 3 letters to have the unique positions between them.

+So the script first tries to get the easy letters, and if one was not found it iterates between the hard letters comparing against the easy letters.